ARION

 “If you will be leaving with the voidship, how will your medical science team communicate with us here?
 Have you instructed them to utilize the water plant you used to learn human English?”

-“Native water plant was useful, but would Friend Arion be willing to act as an interpreter between Sori and Human?
-Team would need access to your wonderful techwatches or tablets.”
+“Native water plant was useful, but takes long time to get language contexts right.
+Would Friend Arion be willing to act as an interpreter between Sori and Human?
+Team would also need access to your wonderful techwatches or tablets.”

 “I do not believe Mr. Robeson or Dr. Kate would be against this request.
 As for myself, I would be willing, as this would allow me to increase my own knowledge of the Sori.”